 - Fibreglass crossbars must be used in competition.

 - Regularly check crossbars for cracks.

-- Weighted rope or elastic may be used, rather than a crossbar, for warm-up or practice.
+- Weighted rope or elastic may be used for warm-up or practice.

 High Jump Standards: